The Future

 Problem.

 Driverless rides remove real-time human reassurance, leaving riders without context for decisions and increasing uncertainty throughout the journey.
+A system to reduce uncertainty across arrival, in-ride decisions, and environment

 I designed three systems to reduce uncertainty in autonomous rides by improving first contact, in-ride communication, and environmental comfort.